-In 2010, 68 students sat for the New South Wales Higher School Certificate in 17 courses.
-In total, 99% of candidates across all courses achieved marks of 50 or more (Band 2 or higher), with 52% of these placed in Band 5 and 6 (80-100 marks) and 82% of candidates in Band 4 or above.
-In particular, 93% and 95% of all the candidates who sat for the Mathematics Extension One and Two courses respectively, achieved in the top two bands, while 92% of English Advanced students achieved a Band 5 or 6, and 83% of Physics students achieved a Band 5 or 6.
+In 2011, 63 students sat for the New South Wales Higher School Certificate in 18 courses.
+In total, 99% of candidates across all courses achieved marks of 50 or more (Band 2 or higher), with 45% of students placed in Band 5 and 6 (80-100 marks) and 71% of candidates in Band 4 or above.
+In particular, 100% of all the candidates who sat for the English Extension 1, Studies of Religion 1, Mathematics Extension 1 and 2 courses respectively, achieved in the top two bands, while Chemistry and Physics students achieved a result significantly above the state in Bands 5 and 6.